Msarang7/Comma10k-Segmentation-using-DeepLabV3/README.md

 # Execution

-- "python train.py" for training the model.
+- *python train.py* for training the model.
-- "python evaluate.py" for visualizing the results.
+- *python evaluate.py* for visualizing the results.